What does the FDA’s final rule on LDTs change?

 Were some tests grandfathered?

 Not completely.
 For example, currently marketed LDTs are subject to listing and labeling requirements within two years, and monitoring going forward.
-Although currently marketed LDTs are not required to be submitted to the FDA for review and approval, the listing and labeling requirements will still mean a significant amount of work for many clinical laboratories.
+Although currently marketed LDTs are not required to be submitted to the FDA for review and approval, meeting the listing and labeling requirements will still require a significant amount of work for many clinical laboratories.